SlimeVR/SlimeVR-Docs-Site/configuring-project.md

 board = esp12e
 ```

-If you're using board on ESP32 processor, uncomment the following lines:
+If you're using a board on ESP32 processor, uncomment the following lines:

 ```ini
 [env:esp32]